 Take for Granted Meaning

-The meaning of the idiom “take for granted” is the inherent expectancy that someone is always going to be there for you despite you not giving them thanks for being there for you when needed.
+The meaning of the idiomatic saying “take for granted” is the inherent expectancy that someone is always going to be there for you despite you not giving them thanks for being there for you when needed.
 It is not giving the proper credit to a person when credit is due.
 The phrase can also be used to describe the way someone feels about a possession as well, such as when owning a car or house they don’t show appreciation for having.

 Origin of this idiom